-Mark Twain once said about Montréal that you couldn’t throw a rock without breaking a stained glass window.
+Mark Twain once said about Montréal that you couldn’t throw a rock without breaking a stained-glass window.
 Any visitor who has stood at the top of Mont Royal to gaze across the city will attest to the medley of steeples that punctuate the cityscape.

 But why does Montréal have so many churches?

 The plethora of churches reflects the diverse cultures that make Montréal home.
 Over the years, practically every neighbourhood had a need for French and Irish Catholic churches.
-Add to the mix Anglican, United, Baptist and additional Christian denominations, as well as more recent Haitian, Chinese, Italian and other international communities, and suddenly there’s a pulpit for each walk of life.
+Add to the mix Anglican, United, Baptist, and additional Christian denominations, as well as more recent Haitian, Chinese, Italian, and other international communities, and suddenly there’s a pulpit for each walk of life.

 Which church best suits your needs?
-Here are six historic Montréal churches, each accustomed to welcoming visitors and groups.
+Here are six Montréal churches, each accustomed to welcoming visitors and groups.

 Anchored in the heart of the Plateau neighborhood, the Saint John-the-Baptist church is an ideal setting for live music.
-Critics have long appreciated the acoustics of the church, while audiences adore the sacred setting (complete with a ceiling of stunning frescos).
+Musicologists have long appreciated the acoustics of the church, while audiences adore the sacred setting (complete with a ceiling of stunning frescos).
 From an intimate classical chamber performance to a full-throttle Arcade Fire show — and all stops in between — the church continues to play host to all types of congregations.